James Warren (publisher): After Hours and Famous Monsters of Filmland

 A second issue was published eight months later "because I had to wait until the money came in from the first issue, and Kable wouldn't advance it to me."
 Warren said.

 Warren moved to New York City in the 1960s, with his "Captain Company" (the mail-order service he concurrently founded to sell horror-related items in Famous Monsters of Filmland) remaining in Philadelphia, where overhead was cheaper.
 He found a duplex penthouse in midtown Manhattan where he lived on the top floor, using the ground floor living room, dining room, bath and kitchen as his "Warren Publishing" editorial office.
 By this time he was also publishing the magazines Wildest Westerns, Spacemen, and the satirical Help!
 During the first five years of those publications, his editorial assistants were future feminist icon Gloria Steinem, followed by future Monty Python's Flying Circus cartoonist Terry Gilliam.

 Creepy and other comics magazines

 In the mid-1960s, inspired by the EC Comics of the 1950s, Warren launched the black-and-white horror-comics magazines Creepy, Eerie and Vampirella.
-He continued to publish a variety of magazines until the 1980s, when he left the field due to health problems.
+He continued to publish a variety of magazines until 1983, when he left the field due to health problems.

+Later years

 In 2008, he established a new venture, Jim Warren Publishing.
+Warren also gave a lecture in May 2008 at the Abington Public Library, (Abington, Pennsylvania) that year where he discussed his career.
+Later, Warren established himself as Warren Publishing Online, and promoted this venture through a Facebook page.

+In July 2024, Warren received the Will Eisner Hall of Fame Award from the San Diego Comic Con committee.